Check Your ROI with Our AP Calculator

 Step 4: Implement internal controls

-To enhance your Segregation of duties framework, establish internal controls like dual authorizations, spending limits, and approval workflows.
+To enhance your segregation of duties framework, establish internal controls like dual authorizations, spending limits, and approval workflows.
 Modern AP software often comes with these internal control features, allowing you to automate the enforcement of these policies.
 By incorporating these controls, you can further minimize risks and ensure compliance.

 Step 5: Document processes and policies

-Clear documentation is essential for a successful Segregation of duties framework.
+Clear documentation is essential for a successful segregation of duties framework.
 Document all processes, roles, and policies in detail and ensure they are easily accessible to all employees involved in the AP process.
 These documents should outline:

 • The specific duties assigned to each role.